Galerkin Methods for Boltzmann-Poisson transport with reflection conditions on rough boundaries: BP system with coordinate transformation assuming a Kane Energy Band

 For our preliminary numerical studies we will use a Boltzmann-Poisson model as in \cite{CGMS-CMAME2008} , in which the conduction energy band is assumed to be given by a Kane model.
 We use the following dimensionalized variables, with the related characteristic parameters

-A transformed Boltzmann transport equation is used as in \cite{CGMS-CMAME2008} as well, where the coordinates used to describe $\vec{k}$ are: $\mu$, the cosine of the polar angle, the azimuthal angle $\varphi$, and the dimensionless Kane Energy $ w = {\varepsilon}/{K_B T} $, which is assumed as the conduction energy band. $K_B$ is Boltzmann's constant, $T$ is the wall temperature, which we will assume to be equal to the lattice temperature $T_L$, so $T_W = T = T_L$, and $ \ak = \alpha {K_B T} $.
+A transformed Boltzmann transport equation is used as in \cite{CGMS-CMAME2008} as well, where the coordinates used to describe $\vec{k}$ are: $\mu$, the cosine of the polar angle, the azimuthal angle $\varphi$, and the dimensionless Kane Energy $ w = {\varepsilon}/{K_B T} $, which is assumed as the conduction energy band. { We will assume that the wall temperature is equal to the lattice temperature, } so $T_W = T = T_L$, and $ \ak = \alpha {K_B T} $.
 So $\vec{k}(w,\mu,\varphi)$, where

 A new unknown function $\Phi$ is used in the transformed Boltzmann Eq. \cite{CGMS-CMAME2008} , which is proportional to the Jacobian of the transformation and to the density of states (up to a constant factor)